kumahq/kuma-website/app/_src/policies/meshhttproute.md

 {% if_version gte:2.2.x %}
 ### Traffic mirror

-We can use MeshHTTPRoute policy to mirror a fraction of request to another service.
+`MeshHTTPRoute` can mirror a fraction of requests to another service.
 This can be useful when testing a new version of the app with the production payload without interrupting real users.